mkarneim/pojobuilder/README.md

 * Add ST-*.jar
 * Add pojobuilder-*.jar

-Now the annotation processor will be automatically invoked during the Eclipse build cycle.

 How To Build
 ------------
-If you want to compile this project's sources yourself you can use Maven (see [pom.xml]) or Ant  (see [build.xml]).
+If you want to compile this project's sources yourself you can use Maven (see [pom.xml]).

 [PojoBuilder at Maven Central]: http://search.maven.org/#search|ga|1|a%3A%22pojobuilder%22
 [@GeneratePojoBuilder]: http://github.com/mkarneim/pojobuilder/blob/master/src/main/java/net/karneim/pojobuilder/GeneratePojoBuilder.java